dmzoneill/jira-creator/README.md

 ---

-## 🤖 AI Provider Support
+## 🤖 AI Provider Setup

-You can plug in different AI providers by setting `AI_PROVIDER`.
+You can integrate different AI providers by setting `AI_PROVIDER`.

-We can use ollama for the management for different models
+Use ollama for the management of different models

 ```bash
 mkdir -vp ~/.ollama-models